ajay1800/wine_data_visualization/README.md

 # Data Visualization : An Wine Data Visualization app

-This project calculate wine data base on Alcohol class and provide Mean, Median and Mode of wine data Flavanoids and Gamma data of wine.
+This project calculate wine data base on Alcohol class and provide Mean, Median and Mode of wine data Flavanoids and Gamma data of wine. <br/>

-To Calculate Gamma = (Ash * Hue) / Magnesium.
+To Calculate Gamma = (Ash * Hue) / Magnesium. <br/>
-To Calculate Mean = addition of all array value / length or array To Calculate Median Two Types To Calculate It And It Depend on array length value and divide it by 2 To Calculate Mode = Find Which Value is being repeted mostly on array
+To Calculate Mean = addition of all array value / length or array <br/>
+To Calculate Median Two Types To Calculate It And It Depend on array length value and divide it by 2 <br/>
+To Calculate Mode = Find Which Value is being repeted mostly on array. <br/>

 ## Tables Of Gamma And Flavanoids